 Your biggest decision will be how to finish the front.
 Using glass to enclose the front of the space will make for a beautiful display but it can also increase the cost significantly since you’ll need to buy insulated glass.
 Another option is to enclose the space with regular walls and then have a single insulated door with a glass panel.

-Don’t forget to include lighting in your new wine cellar.
+Don’t forget to include lighting.
 This will make it easier to find that perfect bottle.
 Plus, you can turn it on and have a visually stunning element in your home when guests come over.
 Hidden LED lights are a perfect choice.
 They have a low energy demand and produce very little heat.
 You can mount them almost anywhere and create a variety of lighting schemes, from bright task light to soft accenting.

 If you love to entertain, you may be missing out on an opportunity to have a bar in your home.
 A bar under the stairs can give you a place to elegantly display liquor bottles.
 You can also mix drinks without heading to the kitchen, allowing the conversation to carry on while you make martinis.